Freiling87/Sorquol/Sorquol/Scratchpad.md

 - Remember, there's a button that does this... just tie this into that.
 ##		C	Change conflicts to red text on mouseover
 - If you mouseover a trait with conflicts, change text on added traits to red temporarily.
 #	C	Chunk Editor
+##		C	Field Additions
+###			C	Multiple in Chunk for SpawnerAgent
+Figure it out, my notes didn't have anything
+##		C	Red-Tint subtly invalid
+E.g., security cams over Holes, or stuff that is finicky depending on chunk orientation
 ##		CT	Hotkeys
 ###			C	F9 - Quickload
 - Maybe try this through calling menus and sending a ButtonHelper as Pressed.